lukas-staab/ball-and-hoop/docs/source/debugging.rst

 Understanding the Code
 =======================

-To understand the code a bit better a simplified sequence diagram is given.
+To understand the code a bit better two simplified diagrams are given.
+Fist the UML Sequence Diagram:

 .. image:: img/ablauf.drawio.png
    :align: center
    :height: 40em

+And also a Flow-Chart like clickable Call-Graph (you can zoom in the website to make it bigger):

+.. graphviz:: img/callgraph.gv

 It all starts with the `run()` entry point in the `Application` class.
 This call constructs and configures all the necessary resources and starts threads as required.